jesus42mate/Jammer/README.md

 ### Jammer

-Hammer is a tool made to quickly install software that I regularle use and need to be efficient and my personal working tools in the terminal
+Jammer is a tool made to quickly install software that I regularly use and need to be efficient and my personal working tools in the terminal

+Currently it is though for Ubuntu 22.04 but will eventually allow for more versions like the 24.04

 Some of these are...
   - Updating (and upgrading) the apt packet manager